 If this coverage is elected with a Tesco life insurance policy, a benefit will be paid only once, even with a joint policy.
 Premiums are fixed for the first five years of the policy and are then reviewed annually, at which time they may increase or decrease.

 The cash sum benefit from a critical illness plan can be used for many things, including adapting the home to accommodate the medical condition, repaying a mortgage, or to pay household bills.
-Free critical illness coverage for children, up to £20,000 for each child, is included with this plan.
+Free critical illness coverage for children, up to £20,000 for each child, is included in this plan.

 The special events and mortgage increase and extension options are available for this plan.
 The policy does not have a cash-in value and if premium payment stops, coverage will end without a refund being paid.

 Critical illness premiums are based on age, gender, lifestyle, smoking status, occupation, coverage level, term, and family and personal medical history.
-More advanced stages of certain types of cancer, severe heart attack, coma, dementia, stroke, Parkinson’s disease, and Alzheimer’s resulting in permanent symptoms are several illnesses covered.

 Tesco also offers a guaranteed acceptance over 50s whole of life policy for UK residents age 50 to 80.
 No medical exam is required and premiums must only be paid until age 90.
 After the policy is in force for two years, the cash benefit will be paid upon the death of the insured.